11 Brilliant Cleaning Shortcuts Lazy People Will Appreciate

 Make your bed before you get out of it

 Even if you hit snooze three times and counting, your room will look instantly cleaner when you make your bed.
 Plus, you don’t even have to leave your bed to do it!
 Simply sit with your back against the headboard and your feet facing the end, then pull the comforter and sheets up toward your waist.
 Slide out of the side, and voila!
 In minutes, your room has reached a whole new level of tidiness.
+If you notice these smells in your home, don’t ignore them.

 Buy dark towels so they don’t show stains